ay-lab/mustache/README.md

 #### Text Contact Maps

 Contact maps need to have the following format.
 They must not have a header.
-Values must be separated by a tab.
+The values must be separated by a tab.

 | Chromosome 1 | Midpoint 1 | Chromosome 2 | Midpoint 2 | Contact Count |
 | ------------ | ---------- | ------------ | ---------- | ------------- |